ad-si/TaskLite/docs-source/cli/installation.md

 Make sure to download the artifacts with `curl` or `wget` as macOS prevents the execution of files downloaded via a browser.

-Furthermore you can get the latest CI builds on [GitHub's Actions page](https://github.com/ad-si/TaskLite/actions).
+Furthermore, you can get the latest CI builds on [GitHub's Actions page](https://github.com/ad-si/TaskLite/actions).
 They are pretty stable if the build is successful due to the included tests.